Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Examples and Numerical Results

-This relationship can be derived from the fact that $U$ is the total potential energy, or the sum of the internal potential energy of the spring and the work done by the external force.
-Based on the principle of stationary potential energy—it is one of the type of variational principle—, the system must exist at stationary point ($\nabla_u U=0$) in equilibrium.
+This relationship can be derived from the fact that $U$ is the total potential energy or the sum of the internal potential energy of the spring and the work done by the external force.
+According to the principle of stationary potential energy, which is a variational principle, the system must exist at a stationary point ($\nabla_u U=0$) in equilibrium.

-The potential $U$ satisfies the conditions required for our proposed method: any multivariate polynomial function is locally Lipschitz continuous and $U(d)$ approaches infinite as $|u|\rightarrow \infty$.
+The potential $U$ satisfies the conditions required for our proposed method: Any multivariate polynomial function is locally Lipschitz continuous and $U(d)$ approaches infinity as $|u|\rightarrow \infty$.